xlcnd/isbnlib/docs/devs.rst

   His main methods allow passing custom functions (*handlers*) that specialize them to specific needs (``data_checker`` and ``parser``).
-It implements a **throttling mechanism** with a default rate of one call per seconde per service.
+It implements a **throttling mechanism** with a default rate of one call per second per service.

 * ``Metadata`` a class that structures, cleans and 'validates' records of metadata.
 His method ``merge`` allows to implement a simple merging